 Let’s take that same concept and apply it to our children’s learning and education.
 Fun activities can help take the pressure off in school situations.
 In a time when stress is at an all-time high for young kids, it’s time we take playtime seriously.

 The good news is that fun games, arts and crafts, and other activities can help children develop important skills they will need in the future.

 In a recently published article, faculty members in universities across the United States and Great Britain found that surgeons are seeing more incoming students without the same level of fine motor skills as previous classes.
 With potentially avoidable complications from surgeries (as high as 50%), these universities are starting to consider fine motor skills as part of the application process for medical school.

 This suggests that childhood physical activities, arts and crafts, and learning games - not just video games and tablets - are important in the development of both physical and mental capabilities.

 Regular physical activity can help kids focus better in school, which is why number one on the list for fun learning activities is: physical fitness.

 Among the top choices for physical activities are:

-Perfect for pre-schoolers, this The Pre-School Box combines all the fun of DIY, coloring, crafts, alphabet activities, and shapes to help toddlers learn spelling and reading.
-3-year-olds are sure to love this fun little box of goodies (especially the pompoms).
+Perfect for preschoolers, The Preschool Box combines all the fun of DIY, coloring, crafts, alphabet activities, and shapes to help toddlers learn spelling and reading.
+3-year-olds are sure to love this fun little box of goodies (especially the pompoms)!

 Playing around with fun activities is a great way for young children to participate and learn from science experiments.